Nirij3m/Lil-Scrabble/README.md

 # Unscrabble
-A straightforward CLI (Linux) game based on the real Scrabble that challenges you to compose the best word given a set of letters.
+A straightforward TUI (Linux) game based on the real Scrabble that challenges you to compose the best word given a set of letters.
 Each word's value and repartition is calculated via the official Scrabble rules, don't hesitate to check the letter's value to maximize your winning chance !

 ## How to install and play